This event has been cancelled – ticket holders are being notified.

 Vienna in the 19th century was an extraordinary city, a hotbed of musical creativity that nurtured world-renowned composers such as Beethoven, Schubert, Brahms and the Strauss family.
 Ruled by the fascinating Habsburg dynasty, Vienna evolved from a police state into a more equitable society where the middle classes increasingly found a voice, but hidden under the apparently harmless mania for wine, women and song were germinating the seeds of social discontent that would trigger the First World War.

-In this concert, interspersing music with readings about key historical moments as well as biographical details of the composers, Emma Johnson and Friends with special guest, John Suchet tell the story of Vienna in its exciting heyday.
+In this concert, interspersing music with images and readings about key historical moments as well as biographical details of the composers, Emma Johnson and Friends with John Suchet, tell the story of Vienna in its exciting heyday.

 Part of Manchester’s International Concert Series, The Bridgewater Hall’s own classical music concert series.